kmpatel/ClassListPlus.js/README.md

 This tweak of classList also upgrades .toggle() by allowing a class to be toggle between two specific names (e.g. ON and OFF).
-This is useful for making CSS styling explicit-explicit, like 'on'-'off' or 'expand'-'collapse' rather than implicit-explicit, like ''-'collapse'.
-It will ONLY toggle if either of the names are present, and will replace with the other.
+This is useful for making CSS styling explicit-explicit, like 'on'-'off' or 'expand'-'collapse' rather than implicit-explicit, like ' '-'collapse'.
+It will ONLY toggle if either of the names are present, and will replace one with the other.
 It is an alternative approach to .toggle(arg,force)

 `	element.classList.togle("OFF","ON");	// replace one token for another, if either is present,
-						   returns 1 if replaced with OFF
+						   returns 1 if replaced with OFF;
-						   returns 2 if replaced with ON
+						   returns 2 if replaced with ON;
 						   return 0 if neither is present, no toggle occurs `

-Finally, during the execution of this upgrade of Element.classList prototype, it can be configured to pre-pend or post-pend ALL class names with a one-time-specified string.
-For both performance AND safety, these strings are specified at the beginning, and cannot be changed without reloading the document.
-If selective application of pre/post-pend is needed, it should be done at in the application code.
-This could be useful when to add a namespace to you CSS, HTML obfuscation, or trademarking HTML markup while still making the Javascript code human-readable.
+Finally, Element.prototype.classList can be configured to pre-pend or post-pend ALL class names with a one-time-specified string.
+For both performance AND safety, these strings are specified at the beginning, and cannot be changed without reloading the DOM.
+If selective application of pre/post-pend is needed, it should be done at in the application code instead of here.
+This pre/post-pend feature could be useful to add a namespace to you CSS, HTML obfuscation, or simply trademarking HTML markup while still making the Javascript code human-readable.

 For example, if defined with prepend string "this-is-my-app-"

 	document.getElementById('box').classList.add("draggable")